Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 If you’re not going to ride your ATV or side by side for a few weeks, then you’ll need to keep the battery on charge.

-If you don’t have power where you keep your ATV, you can use a solar charger like this one here*.
+If you don’t have power where you keep your bike, you can use a solar charger like this one here (ad).
 The main thing is to use a solar battery charger that is under 5 watts and keep the panel somewhere that the Sun can shine on it.

-No matter what you do, it’s best to keep the battery on charge when you’re not using the ATV for more than a month.
-Unplugging the battery won’t work because it’s the lack of being used that is the problem.
-Something keeping the battery active like with a solar charger or battery charger is what keeps the battery going for years.
+Regardless of other measures, it’s advisable to keep the battery on charge when not using the ATV for more than a month.
+Simply unplugging the battery is not effective, as the issue lies in the lack of use.
+Keeping the battery active with a solar charger or battery charger can help maintain its longevity for years.

-If you need to see how long an ATV battery lasts, you can see my post on it here.
+If you need to see how long they, you can see my post on it here.

 I feel like I’ve seen it all when it comes to people tricking out their ATVs with speakers.

-If you’re going to have speakers on your ATV, make sure to do it right.
-You need the speakers and systems made for ATVs like the Boss Audio Systems ATV30BRGB ATV UTV Sound System*.
+If you’re going to have speakers, make sure to do it right.
+You need the speakers and systems made for off-road vehicles like the Boss Audio Systems ATV30BRGB ATV UTV Sound System (ad).

 18. Water Bottle

-Not entirely an ATV accessory but still a must-have for anyone.
+Not entirely an accessory but still a must-have for anyone.

 You’re going to sweat, and you’ll need water to keep you hydrated.
 It’s easy to forget if it’s your first time, even if it seems obvious.